mysociety/fixmystreet/running/admin_manual.md

 developer** and **one administrator** who can work on the site.

 At the beginning you'll be quite busy.
-You'll be doing a lot of things, like customising your site, collecting the email addresses that you'll be sending your users' reports to, and perhaps promoting your project.
+You'll be doing a lot of things, like customising your site, collecting the email addresses your users' <a href="/glossary/#report" class="glossary">problem reports</a> will be sent to, and perhaps promoting your project.

 **Once your site is up and running**, you can manage with just **one administrator**.